Malcolm X (1992 film): Request for black interviewers

-A month before the film was released, Lee asked that media outlets send black journalists to interview him.
+One month before the film was released, Lee asked that media outlets send black journalists to interview him.
 The request proved controversial.
-While it was common practice for celebrities to pick interviewers who were known to be sympathetic to them, it was the first time in many years in which race had been used as a qualification.
-Lee clarified that he was not barring white interviewers from interviewing him, but that he felt, given the subject matter of the film, that black writers have "more insight about Malcolm than white writers."
+It was common practice for celebrities to pick interviewers who were known to be sympathetic to them, it was the first time in many years in which race had been used as a qualification.
+Lee clarified that he was not barring white interviewers from interviewing him, but that he said, given the subject matter of the film, that black writers have "more insight about Malcolm than white writers".

 The request was turned down by the Los Angeles Times, but several others agreed including Premiere magazine, Vogue, Interview and Rolling Stone.
 The Los Angeles Times explained they did not give writer approval.
 The editor of Premiere noted that the request created internal discussions that resulted in changes at the magazine: "Had we had a history of putting a lot of black writers on stories about the movie industry we'd be in a stronger position.
 But we didn't.
 It was an interesting challenge he laid down.
 It caused some personnel changes.
-We've hired a black writer and a black editor."
+We've hired a black writer and a black editor".

 Filming

 Malcolm X's widow, Dr. Betty Shabazz, served as a consultant to the film.
 The Fruit of Islam, the defense arm of the Nation of Islam, provided security for the movie.

 When Denzel Washington took the role of Malcolm X in the play, When the Chickens Come Home to Roost, which dealt with the relationship between Malcolm X and Elijah Muhammad, he admitted he knew little about Malcolm X and had not yet read The Autobiography of Malcolm X. Washington prepared by reading books and articles by and about Malcolm X and went over hours of tape and film footage of speeches.
 The play opened in 1981 and earned Washington a warm review by Frank Rich, who was at the time the chief theater critic of The New York Times.
 Upon being cast in the film, he interviewed people who knew Malcolm X, among them Betty Shabazz and two of his brothers.
 Although they had different upbringings, Washington tried to focus on what he had in common with his character: during the making of the movie Washington was close to Malcolm X's age when he was assassinated, both men were from large families, both of their fathers were ministers, and both were raised primarily by their mothers.

 Malcolm X is the first non-documentary, and the first American film, to be given permission to film in Mecca (or within the Haram Sharif).
 A second unit film crew was hired to film in Mecca because non-Muslims, such as Lee, are not allowed inside the city.
-Lee fought very hard to get filming in Mecca but Warners initially refused to put up the money for location shooting.
+Lee fought very hard to get filming in Mecca but Warner Bros. initially refused to put up the money for location shooting.
 New Jersey was considered for filming the Mecca segments.
 In the end, Lee got money and permission together for filming in Mecca.